Pedestrians and bicyclists crossing a city bridge.

 The Woodland Cemetery in Stockholm is one of few examples of 20th-century architecture on the UNESCO World Heritage list.
 Photo: Cecilia Larsson Lantz/Imagebank.sweden.se

 A small dome-like building made of glass, with an opening at the front.
+An example of modern Swedish architecture.

 The Triangeln railway station in Malmö is built as a rock cavern with a glass dome on top.
 Photo: Werner Nystrand/Folio/imagebank.sweden.se